Super Sixes SRL | IND vs AUS - Preview, Form Guide, Predicted XI, Key Players

 Key Bowlers

-Yuzvendra Chahal: Unfortunately, last time around, India’s bowling party just was not there, with only two wickets under their name against New Zealand.
-However, it wouldn’t be the same case in the encounter against Australia, where the bowling unit has excelled.
-Given Yuzvendra Chahal’s exemplary form in the recent past, it would be tempting to see whether he succeeds against Australia.
+Yuzvendra Chahal: Unfortunately, in the last encounter against Pakistan, India’s bowling party just was not there, with only two wickets under their name against their age-old rivals.
+However, it was Yuzvendra Chahal who stood out despite others having a bad day at the office.
 On top of that, there is a strong Jasprit Bumrah who can get India off to the perfect start possible.
-But, given Australia’s weakness of handling spin bowlers, Chahal could have a merry day on the field.
+But, given Australia’s weakness of handling spinners, Chahal could make the most out of the opportunity.

-Adam Zampa: For Australia, there is really only one bowler who can cause havoc in the Indian batting order away from home.
-The leggie, the Shane Warne prototype Adam Zampa would be aiming to put on a show against Virat Kohli and co.
-His partnership alongside Ashton Agar in the recent past has been a real sign of bonus for the visitors, who would be aiming to upset the hosts.
-Zampa’s particularly impressive record against the Indian skipper, Virat Kohli, would surely be one of the main focal points when the two sides meet each other on Thursday.
+Kane Richardson: For Australia, Kane Richardson is one of the most underrated weapons in the shortest format.
+In the previous game against a confident New Zealand side, Richardson contained runs better than all others.
+Barring the recent game against Pakistan, the right-arm pacer has come in handy in both the wicket-taking and run containing departments.
+His bowling would surely be one of the main focal points when the two sides meet each other on Thursday.

 Where to watch: SportsCafe and Sportsbet.io